JkCheese/JkCheeser/README.md

 # JkCheeser
-An advanced chess engine developed entirely in the C programming language Available to play at https://lichess.org/@/JkCheeserChess
+An advanced chess engine developed entirely in the C programming language.
+Available to play at https://lichess.org/@/JkCheeserChess